Skip to main content

 CMDBuild also manages the georeference of its cards on 3D models imported with BIM design tools (Building Information Modeling), such as Autodesk Revit or Graphisoft ArchiCAD.

-CMDBuild provides an interactive viewer for 3D IFC models, integrated into the standard UI.
-It allows you to consult the interior of a building and its assets in a realistic way.
-You can access the 3D viewer using the specific button available on the map.
+CMDBuild provides an interactive viewer for 3D IFC models, integrated into the standard user interface.
+This viewer allows you to inspect the interior of a building and its assets in a realistic way.

 In the 3D viewer you can perform the following base operations:

-• zoom the building model (mouse wheel)
+• zoom in and out (mouse wheel)

 TAB Objects